 It’s vital that you feel safe and comfortable in your home, and a lot of this is determined by location.
 So, before you go making any offers and signing any contracts, make sure you get to know the area really well.
-Insideout in fact.
+Inside out in fact.
 You need to know where the closest shop is, the transport on offer and what the area is like as all times of day and night.

 Trust us, you’ll feel a lot better about paying for somewhere to live if you like the location.
 This tip really is a no brainer.
 Location is just as important as the apartment itself, and you wouldn’t say ‘yes!’ to that without checking it out first, would you?

-Talk to your Landlord
+Talk to your landlord or agent

-So, if something’s not quite right speak to them!
-Some landlords re-decorate after every tenant so, you never know, by making contact early enough you might even get a say in the paint colours and flooring!
+So, if something’s not quite right, speak to them.
+Some landlords re-decorate after every tenant so, you never know, by making contact early enough you might even get a say in the paint colours and flooring.

 Generally, the landlord or the last tenant is supposed to paint the entire house, clean it and give it to you as new as possible.
 So ensure to check up on your landlord about when the apartment will be ready after all these works, making the house feel even more like your home.

-Setup your utilities ahead
+Setup your utilities ahead of time

-Some landlords will provide their own connections for water, gas, internet and electricity, but in some places you will need to set those things up on yourself.
+Some landlords will provide their own connections for water, gas, internet and electricity, but in some places you will need to set those things up yourself.
 It’s best to inquire and get the details from the landlord and call the utility companies to set it up before you move in, especially when it comes to the basics like water, electricity and gas.
 You can set up the other things like internet and cable a few days after you move in too.